 Special Trailer Tire

-These are designed specially for trailer-position axles only and are designed with larger polyester cords and robust sidewalls, which increases their durability and ability to handle larger weights.
+These are designed especially for trailer-position axles only and are designed with larger polyester cords and robust sidewalls, which increases their durability and ability to handle larger weights.

 Light Truck Tire